MindfireTechnology/SimpleEmailRenderer/ReadMe.md

 Test Email!
 ```

 A plain text version would be mostly the same, but without the HTML markup, of course.
+It should be named `messagebody.txt` and must be in the folder that matches the template name.